-Last updated on February 25th, 2026 at 10:29 am
+Last updated on May 12th, 2026 at 07:14 pm

-By Specialist Franklin Joseph | Power to Women Corporate Self-Defence Workshop
+By Specialist Franklin Joseph | Power to Women Corporate Self-Defence Workshops

 Let me start with something I genuinely believe.
 Every corporate HR team that has ever asked me for a female self-defense instructor has done so with good intentions.
 They care about their women employees.
 They want them to feel safe and supported.
 And that care is real.